buildbot/buildbot/master/docs/manual/configuration/builders.rst

 ``workerbuilddir``
     Specifies the name of a subdirectory (under the worker's configured base directory) in which everything related to this builder will be placed on the worker.
-    This is where checkouts, compiles, and tests are run.
+    This is where checkouts, compilations, and tests are run.
     If not set, defaults to ``builddir``.
     If a worker is connected to multiple builders that share the same ``workerbuilddir``, make sure the worker is set to run one build at a time or ensure this is fine to run multiple builds from the same directory simultaneously.

 ``tags``
     If provided, this is a list of strings that identifies tags for the builder.
     Status clients can limit themselves to a subset of the available tags.
-    A common use for this is to add new builders to your setup (for a new module, or for a new worker) that do not work correctly yet and allow you to integrate them with the active builders.
+    A common use for this is to add new builders to your setup (for a new module or a new worker) that do not work correctly yet and allow you to integrate them with the active builders.
     You can tag these new builders with a ``test`` tag, make your main status clients ignore them, and have only private status clients pick them up.
     As soon as they work, you can move them over to the active tag.